Juanfurk/Entanglement_measures/README.md

 I have added 'Qibo_Tests.ipynb', a notebook that contains some of the work I have been conducting post-TFM, like the p3-PPT criterian on Werner States.

+Finally, the 'Post_TFM.pdf' contains everything I have been doing for this last couple of weeks.
+It is a much detailed explanation that also contain unfinished work with the path that may be follow in order to finish it.